amyheather/pylintqmd/README.md

 flit publish
 ```

-To upload to **test PyPI**, build the package locally and push with twine, entering the API token when prompted:
+To upload to **test PyPI**, remove any existing builds, then build the package locally and push with twine, entering the API token when prompted:

 ```
+rm -rf dist/
 flit build
 twine upload --repository testpypi dist/*
 ```